kajuberdut/incase/README.md

     return {"Received": json_data}
 ```

 The above app will return `{"helloThere": "general kenobi"}` at the root because the default_response_class will automatically change json keys to camel case.
-If you post the following json to the root ("/"): `{"thisThing": 1}` you will see `{"Recieved": {"this_thing": 1}}` because the middleware will intercept the incoming json and conver the keys to snake_case.
+If you post the following json to the root ("/"): `{"thisThing": 1}` you will see `{"Recieved": {"this_thing": 1}}` because the middleware will intercept the incoming json and convert the keys to snake_case.

 See also:
 - https://www.starlette.io/middleware/#using-middleware